 Love miniature gardens?
 This will walk you through the creation of your first fairy garden.
 Come join us in this great big little world!

-Related: Make your own fairy pond with lily pads.
+You may also enjoy how to make your own fairy pond with lily pads.

 Every time I publish something about fairy gardens, many of you come out of the woodwork like sprites in the forest to declare your never-ending love for miniature worlds.

 Fairy Gardening 101: How to Design, Plant, Grow, and Create Over 25 Miniature Gardens by Fiona McDonald provides you with all the information necessary to design, plant, and care for your very own miniature garden oasis.

 This post is excerpted with permission from Fairy Gardening 101: How to Design, Plant, Grow, and Create Over 25 Miniature Gardens by Fiona McDonald.
 Copyright 2014, Skyhorse Publishing, Inc.

 Some links go to Amazon.com where I am an affiliate.
 I always suggest you buy local wherever possible.

 The best way to learn about fairy gardening is to roll up your shirt sleeves and make your own.
 Keep your first garden simple, as you can always add to it later as you gain more confidence and experience.

 It is important to remember that there is a difference between a simple potted garden and a fairy garden.
 A potted garden consists of just plants while a fairy garden requires the gardener to imagine (and plan for) building an environment for tiny people who will want to do some of the things humans do in the garden: sit, swing, lie in a hammock, sip cool drinks, and enjoy the ever changing light playing through leaves and flowers.

 The first garden we are going to make is super easy.
 It only requires a pot, potting soil, a small selection of plants, tiny cork tiles, pebbles, shells, a wire chair, and a fairy of your choosing.